-Use your leisure time in Reykjavik to discover the unique charm of the world’s northernmost capital and book one ouf our pre-programmes.
-Or explore the sights of south and west Iceland on a self-drive road trip (prices for 2019 upon request).
+Use your leisure time in Reykjavik to discover the unique charm of the world’s northernmost capital and book one ouf our pre-programmes (prices on request).
+Or explore the sights of south and west Iceland on a self-drive road trip.
 The OCEAN DIAMOND docks in Old Reykjavik Harbor in the heart of the city, a five-minute stroll from the main squares, shopping and dining.
 The ship departs in the evening.

 Cruise details - Iceland and Natural Wonders of Greenland

 On this voyage from Iceland to Greenland discover the immense scenic and cultural variety of the world’s largest island from the beautiful and fertile south with its fascinating Viking history and the modern capital of Nuuk in a traditional Inuit society to the town of Ilulissat with its floating icebergs and UNESCO World Heritage site, Ilulissat Ice Fjord.
 All these spectacles and more await your unforgettable journey aboard the OCEAN DIAMOND.